benbalter/benbalter.github.com/_posts/2014-12-08-types-of-pull-requests.md

 ---
-title: "N Types of pull requests you see on GitHub"
+title: "The six types of pull requests you see on GitHub"
 excerpt: "Whether collaborating on code, data, or prose text, there are lots of different strategies for using pull requests on GitHub."
 ---

 Whether collaborating on code, data, or prose text, there are lots of different strategies for using pull requests on GitHub.
-I once saw a post that outlined a handful of ways teams use pull requests, that seems to be subsequently lost forever.
+I once saw a post that outlined a handful of ways teams use pull requests, that seems to be subsequently lost forever, despite looking high and low.
 Here's how I see pull requests used at GitHub:

 ### Just a heads up